better-internet/radworks-grants/docs/deliverables_guideline.md

 Please provide documentation on how to install, compile, run and test the deliverable(s).
 Make sure to include all necessary prerequisites.
 Common issues while replicating test results involve, among others, undocumented dependencies, version numbers, local database setups, breaking changes in the main branch since delivery, OS- and browser-specific incompatibilities.

-Depending on the deliverable, this could include (but is not limited to)
+Depending on the deliverable, this could include (but is not limited to):

 - how to embed your library in another application,
 - how to make example API calls to your service,